 The Company has devoted substantially all of its efforts to research and development, business planning, acquiring operating assets, seeking protection for its technology and product candidates, and raising capital.
-Since inception, the Company has funded its operations through sales of preferred stock and common stock and a term loan facility.
-As of December 31, 2021, the Company had an accumulated deficit of \$383,542.
-Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its existing cash and cash equivalents on hand as of December 31, 2021 of \$189,567 will be sufficient to fund current planned operations and capital expenditure requirements for at least the next twelve months from the filing date of this Annual Report on Form 10-K with the SEC.
-However, the future viability of the Company is dependent on its ability to raise additional capital to finance its operations.
+Since inception, the Company has had recurring losses and has funded its operations through sales of preferred stock and common stock and a term loan facility.
+As of December 31, 2022, the Company had an accumulated deficit of \$489,432.

+The Company expects that its cash and cash equivalents of \$92,563 as of December 31, 2022 may not be sufficient to fund operations for at least the next twelve months from the date of issuance of these consolidated financial statements which raises substantial doubt about the Company's ability to continue as a going concern, and the Company will need to obtain additional funding.
+The Company expects to finance its operations through potential public or private equity financings, debt financings, collaboration agreements or other capital sources.
+The future viability of the Company is dependent on its ability to raise additional capital to finance its operations.
 The Company's inability to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.
 There can be no assurance that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.